jerin-codes/Blog_Application/README.md

-#Blog application
-#Please follow the following steps for the successfull running of the crud angukar app
+# Please follow the following steps for the successfull running of the blog apliaction

 step 1: clone the project from github git clone https://github.com/hejfd/Angular_crud_app.git